foamuniverse/housekeeping/housekeeping_mapping.md

 ## The campus and its parts

 A campus (`cluster`) contains one or more districts (`databases`).
 Each district contains buildings (`tables`).
 Each building is divided into rooms (`8KB heap pages`).
 Each room holds tenants (`tuples` — row versions).
+The tenant is the metadata envelope: the registration number that created them, the one that ended their residency if they've departed, and the flags that say whether they've been stamped permanent.
 Tenants' belongings are their data: the column values, the payload.
-The tenant is the metadata envelope: the registration number that created them, the one that ended their residency if they've departed, and the flags that say whether they've been stamped permanent.
+A departed tenant's registration card stays with their belongings until cleared.

 Each building has a records room with filing cabinets (`indexes`) that track where tenants are.
 The front desk (`query planner`) consults the filing cabinets and the building's lobby status board to decide the fastest way to answer a visitor's question, then sends a runner (`executor`) to carry that route out.
 The filing cabinets know which rooms tenants are in; the status board knows which rooms are clean.
 Deciding the route and walking it are separate steps.